 We took off our shoes and walked on a long wooden jetty that was again covered with flags all over.
 This jetty took us closest to the lake that you are allowed to go.
 There were a few brass bells hanging on the side.
 Flags here were primarily white in color.

-Pilgrimage Khecheopalri Lake.
+Pilgrimage place Khecheopalri Lake

-We spent some quiet moments, said a few prayers – we wished for a peaceful trip ahead of us and looks like our prayers were more than answered.
+We spent some quiet moments, and said a few prayers – we wished for a peaceful trip ahead of us and looks like our prayers were more than answered.
 We had a lovely 3 weeks in Sikkim and Bengal.

 I had no idea that Pelling Sikkim would offer me so many shades of its culture and nature.
 Go explore it when you can.